genestack/sdk/docs/source/getting_started.rst

   if no argument specified get_connection will return connection to default user

   if only ``-u <alias>`` is specified will be used user from settings.
-If user is not present system will switch to interactive login with default server.
+If user is not present system will switch to interactive login.

 * Raw input: